PowerShell/DscResource.Tests/README.md

 ## Goals

 1. Consistency in encoding and indentations.
 Consistency is good by itself.
-But more importent it allow us to:
+But more importent it allows us to:
 2. Avoid big diffs with cosmetic changes in Pull Requests.
 Cosmetic changes (like formatting) make reviews harder.
 If you want to include formatting changes (like replacing `"` by `'`),